-Tradeo caters mainly to retail traders, especially those who wish to engage in social trading because they are somewhat new to trading and wish to follow those who are more experienced.
-Furthermore, this is not a Tradeo forex review per se, since the only forex-related products you can trade at Tradeo are CFDs.
+Caters mainly to retail traders, especially those who wish to engage in social trading because they are somewhat new to trading and wish to follow those who are more experienced.
+Furthermore, this is not a forex review, since the only forex-related products you can trade are CFDs.

-If you are interested in how we review Tradeo, then read further in this Tradeo UK review to determine if the broker meets your trading requirements and whether it would be a good idea to open an account with Tradeo today.
+If you are interested in how we review, then read further to determine if the broker meets your trading requirements and whether it would be a good idea to open an account today.

 - Supports the popular MetaTrader 4 (MT4) platform.